 It’s a term that’s used a lot in business today.
 However, many companies treat customer experience like a buzz phrase.
 Others seem to like the idea, but aren’t great at translating it into action.
 Sales leaders such as yourself must be constantly aware of customer impressions during each interaction.

 One way to help your team accomplish that goal is through increased use of technology.
 It seems like most everyone these days has their smartphone or mobile device handy wherever they go.
 Tap into that tendency by encouraging your sales team to send occasional friendly “check ins” and important reminders about your latest services and programs.

 Of course, you never want to come across as pushy or risk losing a customer.
 A great way to learn how to better implement the customer journey is through dynamic continuing sales education and training.
-To remain competitive and relevant in the ever-changing field of sales, continuing education and professional development is integral.
+To remain competitive and relevant in the ever-changing field of sales, continuing education and professional development is essential.

 Improve Team Collaboration

 Even if sales at your organization is mostly an individual effort, professionals must still work together to achieve common goals.
 The cliché says “No person is an island,” and that’s especially true in sales.
 Team building and bonding remains important.

 As a sales leader, you can encourage team members to become more interested and involved in the ongoing customer relationship.
 By understanding how their role factors into the greater goals of the company, employees are empowered to improve their own skills and approaches.
 It’s also beneficial to provide these team members with the Cooperation Selling Program that will help them become more effective professionals.

 When used together, these tactics contribute to stronger sales representatives who are able to identify opportunities for cross-selling/upselling products and features on which the company is focused.
 As a sales leader, you have the unique opportunity to spearhead this professional advancement.

 Encourage Employee Autonomy